Pre-Major, Elementary Education

 A Math Pathway is the recommended math course sequence that leads to completion of the General Education math requirement that a student would take within his/her Meta-Major.
 The Meta-Majors are a collection of eight academic clusters that have related courses.
 The intent of selecting a Meta-Major is to help you choose a major and degree based on your interests, knowledge, skills and abilities.
 The recommended math pathway for this transfer plan is the Arts/Humanities/Communications/Design path; see the program requirements tab for specific courses.
 Advisors are available on all campuses to discuss Meta-Majors and to help you review transfer institution catalogs for specific math requirements

-Students will engage in effective interpersonal, oral and written communication
+Engage in effective interpersonal, oral and written communication.

 |ENC 1101||FRESHMAN COMPOSITION I +*~||3|

 |ENC 1102||Freshman Comp II +*~||3|